richafnu/Viva/Viva/glint/setup/360-create-new-360-cycle.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 2/11/2025
+ms.date: 2/20/2025
 ---

 # Create a new 360 program or cycle

-360 programs contain cycles that can be cloned to use on a set schedule.
-Follow this process:
+360 programs contain cycles that can be cloned to use for other groups.

+## Create a new 360 program

 1. From your manager dashboard, select **360 Feedback Programs**.